 Use English to Spanish translation apps to boost your knowledge

-English to Spanish translation apps are incredibly useful, regardless of which stage you’re at.
+English to Spanish translation apps (eng to span or span to eng) are incredibly useful, regardless of which stage you’re at.

 Beginners can look up basic translations, travellers can instantly translate texts with their cameras, and advanced students can make use of the example sentences that shed light on the contexts in which they should be used.